Product Suggestions

 Power on the computer.

-Once again press and hold Option key (on Mac keyboard) or ALT key (on Windows keyboard) to see boot picker, then click an arrow under MONTEREY (or other name you've choosed) to boot macOS Monterey.
+Once again press and hold Option key (on Mac keyboard) or ALT key (on Windows keyboard) to see standard boot picker, then click an arrow under MONTEREY (or other name you've choosen) to boot macOS Monterey.
+Your system will start just like on a supported Mac.
 Enjoy!

-If you use NVIDIA Kepler based graphics card (GTX600/GTX700 series or Quadro K series) post installation you also need to install GeForce Kepler patcher: Installing GeForce Kepler patcher for NVIDIA GeForce GTX600/GTX700 and Quadro K series cards under macOS Monterey 12.0.1 or later
+If you use NVIDIA Kepler based graphics card (GTX600/GTX700 series or Quadro K series), post the installation you also need to install GeForce Kepler patcher to install proper drivers: Installing GeForce Kepler patcher for NVIDIA GeForce GTX600/GTX700 and Quadro K series cards under macOS Monterey 12.0.1 or later

 Installing macOS Monterey 11 on unsupported Mac Pro